zac-stanley/675-assignment-03/README.md

-# 675-assignment-03
+# Client Side - Script 1
-Assignment for MAP675, module 03.
-Client and server side Turf.js scripts.
+This example smooths a complex polygon.